fernanucm/PLBASIC/README.md

 ##### Implementation note:

-Since the `PageUp` and `PageDown` keys do not return an ASCII code that can be read with `get_single_char/1`, other keys have been selected as shortcuts (`u` and `d`, respectively).
+Since the `PageUp` and `PageDown` keys do not return an ASCII code that can be read with `get_single_char/1` (in Windows), other keys have been selected as shortcuts (`u` and `d`, respectively).
 As well, the `STOP` command requires reading the keyboard without waiting for a key press, which can be better implemented with a new foreign predicate written in C/C++ (expected to be completed in the near future).
+However, this is not required for Linux because there exists a non-blocking read of key presses.

 #### Commands of the `FILES` panel